WUSTL-CSE222-FS18/studio-01-studio01_brandl_shenoy/README.md

 ***Q1.2 Share some notes from your interview here and try to describe the "need" with a very brief description:***

+Designers: Use wearables like FitBits to measure heart rate and other vital signs.
+If at-risk patient shows signs of overdose, the physician is informed automatically so the patient can be helped asap.

+Customers: Create an application that blocks some blacklisted sites (like social media) if a specific goal (e.g., job application) is not reached.

 (6 minutes) Reverse roles.
 The Customers are now Designers and vice versa.
 Repeat the interview process.
 (Designers, complete the question above in that space)

 ## Part 1.4: Proposing solutions (8 minutes)